 The Annual Conference Committee shall be responsible for setting the place, time, and program arrangements of the annual conference.

-LEGISLATIVE COMMITTEE

-The Legislative Committee shall consist of five (5) regular members appointed by the President.

-The Legislative Committee shall monitor, analyze, and make recommendations regarding legislative activity that affects Clerks of the Board and their functions.SUBCOMMITTEES
+SUBCOMMITTEES

 The Association President shall designate subcommittees and appoint members thereof to perform necessary duties not otherwise provided for in this article.
 The President may also appoint Emeriti Clerks to serve on a subcommittee and/or assist with a specific special project for a subcommittee.